mstuttgart/brazilcep/docs/tutorial.md

     BrazilCEP was developed to integrate on-demand queries into web pages.
     Querying CEP in bulk through scripts or any other means is not recommended.

+!!! info

+    BrazilCEP is not responsible for the functioning, availability and support of any of these query API's.
+All of them are provided by third parties, and this library just provides a handy way to centralize the CEP search on these services.

 By default, BrazilCEP uses the API provided by the [ApiCEP](https://apicep.com) service.
 To use other services, we must indicate the desired service when calling the `get_address_from_cep` function.